eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

 ## Non-Empty Strings {#string}

 Almost everywhere you use a string, you _almost certainly_ want a non-empty string.

-This is hardly ever enforced.

-It is easy to add a constraint to enforce non-empty values:
+This is hardly ever enforced, but it is easy to enforce: It is easy to add a constraint to enforce non-empty values:

 ```sql
 alter table foo add constraint username_non_empty check (length(username) > 0);